-If eligible projects in qualifying EJCs submitted in the initial project submission window represent less than 25% of the annual incentive budget for the given sub-program, assuming applications are otherwise qualified, then all projects in EJCs will be selected and receive incentives with REC contracts sent to the ICC for approval.
+If eligible projects in qualifying EJCs submitted in the initial project submission window represent less than 25% of the annual incentive budget for the given sub-program, assuming applications are otherwise qualified, then all projects in EJCs will be selected and will receive incentives, with REC contracts sent to the ICC for approval.
 On the next business day after the close of the initial project submission window, project submissions will open again until June 30, the end of the program year.
-The remaining annual EJC budget will be allocated to eligible projects in EJCs on a first-come, first-served basis.
-If projects in qualifying EJCs submitted during the initial submission window represent more than 25% of the sub-program budget, the Program Administrator will follow the EJC project selection process for those projects to ensure that a minimum of 25% of the sub-program's budget supports projects in EJCs.
+The remaining annual EJCs budget will be allocated to eligible projects in EJCs on a first-come, first-served basis.
+If projects in qualifying EJCs submitted during the initial submission window represent more than 25% of the sub-program budget, the Program Administrator will follow the EJC project selection process for those projects, to ensure that a minimum of 25% of the sub-program's budget supports projects in EJCs.

-Projects located in a state region with a low Geographical Diversity Rank will receive additional point(s).
-The Geographical Diversity Rank is calculated for each of the six state regions (Cook County, Northeast, Northwest, West Central, East Central, and Southern).
+Projects located in a state region with a high Regional EJ Score will receive additional point(s).
+The Regional EJ Score is calculated for each of the six state regions (Cook County, Northeast, Northwest, West Central, East Central, and Southern).
+It is the percentage of all state EJC households located in that region divided by the percent of all REC incentive dollars from prior program years awarded in that region for that sub-program.

 Table 1 below shows the prioritization process for projects in qualified EJCs using the Community Solar sub-program as an example.
-Additionally, points will be awarded on a rising scale if, for Low-Income Distributed Generation and Non-Profit and Public Facilities projects, 51% or greater participant savings is evident.